Geometrical Quantum Chemical Engine: GENERAL FRAMEWORK

 It is obvious that $\eta^{\rm eff}$ in Eq.~\eqref{xi_eq} becomes 1 in the adiabatic limit ($\epsilon\to 0$).
-This result corresponds to the Carnot efficiency in conventional thermodynamics.
 Note that the conventional thermodynamic efficiency does not exist in our system because there is no heat current between two reservoirs.
 Therefore, the bound of the efficiency of this engine is not the Carnot efficiency, even if $\eta^{\rm eff}$ reaches the maximum value.
-Nevertheless, we do not consider any cost of controling the system Hamiltonian, chemical potentials, and temperature, which is most important for the realization of this engine.
+Nevertheless, we do not consider any cost of controlling the system Hamiltonian, and electrochemical potentials, which is most important for the realization of this engine.